-- If a child seat is secured to the front passenger seat, the risk to the child of sustaining critical or fatal injuries in the event of an accident increases. - Never secure a rear-facing child seat to the front passenger seat if the front passenger airbag is enabled.
+• If a child seat is secured to the front passenger seat, the risk to the child of sustaining critical or fatal injuries in the event of an accident increases.

+• Never secure a rear-facing child seat to the front passenger seat if the front passenger airbag is enabled.
 The child can suffer critical or fatal injuries when the front passenger airbag is triggered.

+🔥 WARNING (continued)

-- An inflating front passenger airbag can strike the rear-facing child seat and hurl it with great force against the door, the roof or the backrest. - If, under special circumstances, it is necessary to transport a child in a rear-facing child seat on the front passenger seat, it is absolutely essential that you observe the following safety measures: - Disable the front passenger airbag ⇒ page 44, "Deactivating airbags\". - The child seat must be approved by the child seat manufacturer for use on a front passenger seat with front or side airbag. - Follow the installation instructions given by the child seat manufacturer and observe the safety instructions $\Rightarrow$ page 46, "Child safety". - Before properly installing the child seat, push the front passenger seat completely backwards so that the greatest possible distance to the front passenger airbag is ensured. - Ensure that no objects prevent the front passenger seat from being pushed completely back. - The backrest of the front passenger seat must be in an upright position.
+• An inflating front passenger airbag can strike the rear-facing child seat and hurl it with great force against the door, the roof or the backrest.

+• If, under special circumstances, it should be necessary to transport a child in a rear-facing child seat on the front passenger seat, it is absolutely essential that you observe the following safety measures:

+- Disable the front passenger airbag \Rightarrow page 44, "Deactivating airbags".

+- The child seat must be approved by the child seat manufacturer for use on a front passenger seat with front or side airbag.

+- Follow the installation instructions of the child seat manufacturer and absolutely observe the warnings \Rightarrow page 46, "Child safety".

+- Before properly installing the child seat, push the front passenger seat all the way to the rear so that the greatest possible distance to the front passenger airbag is ensured.

+- Ensure that no objects prevent the front passenger seat from being pushed completely back.

+- The backrest of the front passenger seat must be in an upright position. \blacksquare

-Warning lamp for airbag and belt tension device system 🦃
+Warning lamp for airbag and belt tension device system 🌋